Suicidal thoughts - How to support someone

 - Removing items that they can end their life with.
 Examples include:

 - sharp objects such as razor blades and knives,

 - cleaning products,

-- drugs, and
+- drugs or medication, and

 - belts, cords, wires and rope.

 What’s a crisis plan?

 A crisis plan is sometimes called a safety plan.
 Ideally a crisis plan should be made before someone is in crisis, but it is never too late to start.